Tuesday, July 31, 2007

 paprika

-sack and put it under their horse's saddle and after riding for a day the meat would be tenderized from the pounding and the sweat of the horse.
+In a metal or glass bowl pour in some apple vinegar and soak the chops.
+The more vinegar, the more "vinegar-y" the flavor but also the meat becomes more tender.
+Mongolians would put their meat in a leather sack and put it under their horse's saddle and after riding for a day the meat would be tenderized from the pounding and the sweat of the horse.
 Now, unless you have a horse and enjoy the flavor of sweaty meat, you can pound the meat with a kitchen mallet to soften it.
 I prefer not to pound it down because I like a thick cut.
 After you soak it a bit in the vinegar (you can do it overnight or for several hours in the fridge), dash your salt, pepper (I like white on pork, but black is ok too) and paprika on it.
 Cut your shallot(or garlic, but for me the shallot works best) and lay the large slices on the chops.

-n on med-high flame with either light olive oil or I found this great no cholesterol soybean oil, drop the chops in and cover quickly(the vinegar might make the oil splatter, but you want that initial shock of heat to cook the chops).
+Heat a fry pan on med-high flame with either light olive oil or I found this great no cholesterol soybean oil, drop the chops in and cover quickly(the vinegar might make the oil splatter, but you want that initial shock of heat to cook the chops).
 After a few minutes, the vinegar will dry up and you can take off the lid and turn the chops over.
 Lower the heat to low-med flame, cover and let the chops cook for 5-8 minutes so that they cook through.
 Remember like chicken, you have to cook pork well, but once the meat starts curling up on the edges, you've cooked it too long.

-asparagus in olive oil, salt and red pepper flakes and after the green veggies were done made a quick tomato "paste" with a large, cut beefsteak tomato in the same pan while it was still hot.
+Uncover, bring the heat back to med-high and try to get a little "golden color" on your chops and on the shallot/garlic.
+Once they get a bit gold, turn heat off and that's it.
+Serve it with potatoes(mashed or Puerto Rican style: boiled then served with olive oil and spice).
+I made sauteed zucchini and asparagus in olive oil, salt and red pepper flakes and after the green veggies were done made a quick tomato "paste" with a large, cut beefsteak tomato in the same pan while it was still hot.
 I also cut a side of avocado (aguacate in Spanish or abogado in Japanese) with light olive oil, pepper and soy sauce.
 I served it with a German cherry wine, that was not as sweet as it sound, but very tasty.

 Now, nothing beats mom and home cooking, but bringing a little blast from the past to where ever I am in the world, takes me back home to my teenage years, where the chops would be waiting in a brown tinted glass, Corningware frying pan.